 - Write 25 or more headlines and pick the best one.
 Your virtual pen might be able to nail the most compelling headline in a few attempts, but usually, this process takes time.
 Don’t fear enlisting every single idea your copywriter mind comes up with.
 Regurgitate everything on the paper/screen, and then carefully choose the best one.

 A THOROUGH SUBTITLE/SUBHEADING

-Subtitles and Subheadings are usually longer than your main headline.
-They serve your reader to learn more about your product/service.
+Subtitles and Subheadings can be longer than your main headline.
+They help your reader to learn more about your product/service.
 That’s the place for your solid promise to the audience.